RaccoonCH/Rakkit/docs/en/graphql/query/middlewares.md

 - resolver data - the same as resolvers (`root`, `args`, `context`, `info`)
 - the `next` function - used to control the execution of the next middleware and the resolver to which it is attached

-We may be familiar with how middleware works in [`express.js`](https://expressjs.com/en/guide/writing-middleware.html) but TypeGraphQL middleware is inspired by [`koa.js`](http://koajs.com/#application).
+We may be familiar with how middleware works in [`express.js`](https://expressjs.com/en/guide/writing-middleware.html) but Rakkit middleware is inspired by [`koa.js`](http://koajs.com/#application).
 The difference is that the `next` function returns a promise of the value of subsequent middleware and resolver execution from the stack.

 This makes it easy to perform actions before or after resolver execution.
 So things like measuring execution time are simple to implement: